bbrewington/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

    dbt Cloud provides a secret token that you can use to [check for the authenticity of a webhook](#validate-a-webhook).
 It’s strongly recommended that you perform this check on your server to protect yourself from fake (spoofed) requests.

 :::info
 Note that dbt Cloud automatically deactivates a webhook after 5 consecutive failed attempts to send events to your endpoint.
+To re-activate the webhook, locate it in in the webhooks list and click the reactivate button to enable it and continue receiving events.
 :::

 To find the appropriate dbt Cloud access URL for your region and plan, refer to [Regions & IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses).